 - Good explanation of how electricity is produced by using different methods and fuel sources.

 - Comments from expert scientist: A good overview with strong visuals.
 Corrections: 1) Hydrogen is not an energy source.
 It is an energy currency.
 2) Better to use the term wind turbines not wind-mills.
 3) Pictures of solar thermal were shown while discussing PV.
 4) Mention is made of bird kills by windmills.
-Should also mention that house cats etc kill many more birds. would be nice to mention linkage between pop growth and energy demand.
+Should also mention that cars, collisions with buildings, and house cats kill many more birds.
+Would be nice to mention linkage between population growth and energy demand.

 About the Pedagogy

 - Background essay and discussion questions are available on the webpage.